lunatech-labs/lunatech-beginner-quarkus-course/slides/08-kafka.md

 # Reactive Messaging

+## Learning outcomes

+After this module, you should:
-Kafka is the Swiss Army Chainsaw of messaging.
+* Understand how Kafka is the Swiss Army Chainsaw of messaging.

 ## Microprofile Reactive Messaging Spec